cancomertpay/monster-slayer-game/README.md

-# 👾 Monster Slayer Game By Vue 3
+# 👾 Monster Slayer Game

 This project is a simple single-page game application designed to learn the basics of Vue.js.
 The game is implemented using HTML, CSS, and JavaScript, and leverages Vue 3 to demonstrate core functionalities such as `data`, `watch`, `computed`, and `methods`.